xorangekiller/gptgen/readme.txt

 On Linux, the syntax is "gptgen [-w] /dev/hda", "/dev/hda" being the block device representing the physical drive to be converted.
 The -w option works the same way as on Windows.
+You can add the -m parameter to the command line to preserve the exis- ting MBR on the disk, instead of writing a protective MBR.
+This is not recommended, and may prevent recognition of the drive as GPT on some systems, but it is useful when you want to be extra safe, and verify the newly-written GPT before wiping out the MBR.